AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-calendar-modules.md

 #### Create a Calendar {#create-a-calendar}

-Creates a new calendar in your Google account.
+This action module creates a new calendar in your Google account.

 <table style="table-layout:auto">
  <col>